Ibn al-Khattab

-Biography
+According to American scholar Muhammad al-Ubaydi who specializes in the study of militant Islam, his continued relevance is due to the fact that he was the internationalist Salafi jihadist fighter par excellence: he was born in Saudi Arabia and had taken part in conflicts in Afghanistan, Azerbaijan, Bosnia and Herzegovina, Chechnya, Dagestan, and Tajikistan, and who in addition to his native Arabic was able to communicate in English, Kurdish, Pashto, Persian, and Russian.
+Compounding this was his charismatic appealing approach towards attracting non-Arab Muslims to fight for his cause and his pioneering use of modern media dissemination techniques to promote jihad, particularly by way of publishing military videos for propaganda purposes.

-Early life
+Early life and education

-Khattab’s background has come to question, with some sources placing his year of birth as 1963 in Jordan as well as his birth name being Habib Abd al-Rakhman Ibn al-Khattab, to a family of Circassian origin.
-Another account says Khattab was born in 1969 as Samir bin Salah al-Suwailim in Arar, Saudi Arabia, to a Bedouin father of the Suwaylim tribe, a tribal group found in Jordan as well, and a mother of Syrian Turkmen descent, and later in life Khattab would himself identify with both Saudi Arabia and Jordan.
+Khattab's background is a topic of debate, with some sources placing his year of birth as 1963 in Jordan as well as his birth name being Habib Abd al-Rahman Ibn al-Khattab, to a family of Jordanian-Circassian origin.
+Another claim says Khattab was born in 1969 as Samir bin Salah al-Suwailim in Arar, Saudi Arabia, to a Bedouin father of the Arab Suwaylim tribe, also found in Jordan, and a mother of Syrian Turkmen descent.
+Regardless of the claims, Khattab self-identified as an Arab and later identified with both Saudi Arabia and Jordan as his countries.

 He was described as a brilliant student, scoring 94 percent in the secondary school examination, and initially wanted to continue his higher studies in the United States, even if he was already fond of Islamic periodicals and tapes as opposed to his siblings, to the extent they renamed him after the second caliph Umar ibn al-Khattab.
-He would retain the title during his militant activities, which began in 1987, by joining the Afghan Arabs against the Soviet Union.
+He would retain the title during his militant activities, which began in 1987, by joining the Afghan Arabs against the Afghan Government Forces and the Soviet Army.

-Central Asia and the Balkans
+Career

+Afghanistan

-At the age of 17, Khattab left Saudi Arabia to participate in the fight against the Soviet Union during the Soviet invasion of Afghanistan.
-During this time, he permanently incapacitated his right hand and lost several fingers after an accident with improvised explosives.
-The injury was treated with honey by Khattab on himself.
+At the age of 17, Khattab left Saudi Arabia to participate in the fight against forces of the Republic of Afghanistan and the Soviet Union during the Soviet–Afghan War and the following Afghan Civil War.
+During this time, he lost the majority of his right hand after an accident with IEDs.
+He never visited the hospital, and he healed it by himself using honey, as per the Prophetic medicine.
+He would participate in the botched Battle of Jalalabad in 1989.

-Khattab, while the leader of Islamic International Brigade, publicly admitted that he spent the period between 1989 and 1994 in Afghanistan and that he had met Osama Bin Laden.
+Khattab, while the leader of Islamic International Brigade, publicly admitted that he spent the period between 1989 and 1994 in Afghanistan and that he had met Osama bin Laden and Zawahiri.
 In March 1994, Khattab arrived in Afghanistan and toured fighter training camps in Khost province.
 He returned to Afghanistan with the first group of Chechen militants in May 1994.
 Khattab underwent training in Afghanistan and had close connections with al-Qaeda.
 Several hundred Chechens eventually trained in al-Qaeda camps in Afghanistan.